The-Strategy-Unit/nhp_demogr_module_inputs/README.md

 * `create-lookups.R`

 ## Modeling activity for the very old
 Sub-national population projections are cut at age 90+.
 National population projections use 0-104, 105-109 and 110+.
 In order to model activity by single year of age to age 100, we take the age distribution for ages 90-100+ from NPP and apply to SNPP to create sub-national estimates for ages 0-99 and 100+.
-We implement a mapping across the two variant sets to ensure the most appropriate NPP distribution is used for each SNPP variant.
+We implement a mapping between the two variant sets to ensure the most appropriate NPP distribution is used for each SNPP variant.

 * `model-syoa-100-snpp-2018b.R`